mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 <!-- TODO Remove this note in the future -->

-_Note: We understand that at this stage of the paper, without a detailed synopsis, it might be too early to review exact definitions of concepts.
+_Note 1: We understand that at this stage of the paper, without a detailed synopsis, it might be too early to review exact definitions of concepts.
 We list them here so the reader can familiarize with the count and granularity of them, so to have a better idea about the scope and look and feel of the library._

+_Note 2: Initially, C++20 was meant to use `CamelCase` for all the concept identifiers.
+Frustratingly, `CamelCase` concepts got dropped from the C++ standard at the last moment before releasing C++20.
+Now, we are facing the predictable consequences of running out of names.
+As long as some concepts in the library could be easily named with a `standard_case` there are some that are hard to distinguish from the corresponding type names, such as `Quantity`, `QuantityPoint`, `QuantitySpec`, or `Reference`.
+This is why we decided to use `CamelCase` consistently for all the concept identifiers to make it clear when we are talking about a type or concept identifier.
+However, we are aware that this might be a temporary solution.
+In case the library gets standardized, we can expect the LEWG to bikeshed/rename all of the concept identifiers to a `standard_case`, even if it will result in a harder to understand code._

 ### `Dimension<T> concept` { #Dimension-concept }